Enome/style-guide/readme.markdown

 ## Todo

-- Show html code.
-- Show colors.
-- Show fonts used.
+- Show fonts stats.
-- Remember the last search between refreshes.
+- Use hash in url to link to selectors.

 ## Build